joathert/canofi-app/README.md

 2. LAI estimation.

 Both steps were checked for accuracy versus reference algorithms.
 This testing is only for validation of the algorithms used in Canofi versus offline reference implementations.
-It does not test the validty of the complete method versus fisheye hardware, there are recent publications on that (e.g. [here](https://www.biorxiv.org/content/10.1101/2020.12.15.422956v2.full)).
+It does not test the validty of the reporjection method versus fisheye hardware, there are recent publications on that (e.g. [here](https://www.biorxiv.org/content/10.1101/2020.12.15.422956v2.full)).

 Note that the reprojection step can be achieved with a whole bunch of different software including the Gimp,